AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 ##Grids

 This section explains how to configure the appearance and layout of grids on polar charts.
-You can also read about grids in general: [Axis Basics: Grids](../../Axes_and_Grids/Axis_Basics#grids).
+You can also read about grids here: [Axis Basics: Grids](../../Axes_and_Grids/Axis_Basics#grids).

 To get grids by index, call the {api:anychart.charts.Radar#grid}grid(){api} method.
 By default, there are two grids: a radial one with the index 0 and a circular one with the index 1.

-The appearance is set with the {api:anychart.core.grids.Polar#stroke}stroke(){api}, {api:anychart.core.grids.Polar#evenFill}evenFill(){api}, and {api:anychart.core.grids.Polar#oddFill}oddFill(){api} methods.
-They are used to configure grid strokes and the fill of even- and odd-numbered cells.
+You can configure the appearance of any grid.
+The {api:anychart.core.grids.Polar#stroke}stroke(){api} method sets the stroke, {api:anychart.core.grids.Polar#evenFill}evenFill(){api} and {api:anychart.core.grids.Polar#oddFill}oddFill(){api} set the fill of even- and odd-numbered cells.

-Here is a polar chart with grid strokes configured:
+Here is a polar chart with the stroke of both grids configured:

 ```
 // configure the stroke of the radial grid